This review for The Painted Darknessmight be my favorite one star review I’ve ever received, and I seriously mean that:

 By “internal make-up,” I mean, does she have a natural instinct for self-promotion and marketing and a natural drive to build on this opportunity, or did she essentially just get lucky by thinking, “Hey, I should publish my journal for other people to read!”

-Author Joe Konrath, for example, has a natural drive to self-promote that courses through every decision he makes for his career.
+Author Joe Konrath, for example, has a natural drive to self-promote that is part of every decision he makes for his career.
 Most authors don’t know how to market their work the way Joe does on a very instinctual level.
 He’s always thinking of new ways to promote himself.
 Selling his work just comes naturally to him.

 The difference between Christina Peaden being a one day story and Christina Peaden being a well-known inspirational writer for years to come might hinge on her ability to “make something” of this first publication while there’s still time.
 Strike while the iron is hot.